 In concert with individuals and organizations across the country, the Remember the Triangle Fire Coalition supported the creation of commemorative events – activism, education, art – for the March 2011 Centennial.
 Today, it is spearheading the building of a public art memorial to honor the legacy of the Triangle factory workers.

 - The creation of innovative participatory activities, to build the muscles of active social engagement.

 - Establishing a permanent memorial

-The Remember the Triangle Fire Coalition is honored to have City Lore as its fiscal sponsor.
+The Remember the Triangle Fire Coalition is a 501(c)3 charitable organization.

 For more information please see our FAQ page.